18.3.2.1 Single or Numbered Backups

 When Emacs makes a backup file, its name is normally constructed by

-file for eval.c
+file for eval.c would be eval.c~.

 If access control stops Emacs from writing backup files under the

-usual names, it writes the backup file as ~/.emacs.d/%backup%~
+usual names, it writes the backup file as ~/.emacs.d/%backup%~.

 Only one such file can exist, so only the most recently made such